Status: Bill 26 received Royal Assent Dec. 11, 2018

 - Income that AISH recipients and their spouses earn from other sources are also considered when determining their AISH benefit amount – including employment, pension or passive business income from interest or investments.

-- The income exemption thresholds for AISH will also go up on Jan.
+- The income exemption thresholds for AISH also went up on Jan.
 1, 2019:

 AISH employment income

-The following income exemptions will apply, making it possible for clients and their spouses to earn more employment income without affecting their AISH benefits.
+The following income exemptions now apply, making it possible for clients and their spouses to earn more employment income without affecting their AISH benefits.

 |Fully exempt||50% exempt||Maximum total exemption|